randomtest2378/open-genmoji/README.md

 Open Genmoji also comes with a built special metaprompt, known as [Open Genmoji Prompt Assist](#prompt-assist) to help you create the perfect prompt to make any emoji you want.

 The best part?
-You can also [use your creation in iOS 18+ as a real emoji—Even](#postprocessing) if your phone doesn't support Apple Intelligence.
+You can also [use your creation in iOS 18+ as a real emoji](#postprocessing)—Even if your phone doesn't support Apple Intelligence.

 If you're experienced with Image Models, go to [Quickstart](#quickstart).
 Otherwise, check out the [Tutorial](#tutorial) for a full explanation.

+Be sure to read the [Important Things to Know](#important-things-to-know)!

 ## Table of Contents